exonum/exonum-doc/src/architecture/storage.md

 should not.
 If one of the transactions falls with error during validation, its changes are promptly reverted.

-During the block execution, View layer allows to create the list of changes and, if all changes are accurate, apply it to the data storage atomically.
+During the block execution, fork allows to create the list of changes and, if all changes are accurate, apply it to the data storage atomically.